alecgarcia/laravel-uid/readme.md

 =============

 ### Using the trait
-You can add the following properties to your model to configure the Uid trait
+You can add the following properties to your model to configure the Uid trait.

+- This will override the defaults as well as the config file.

 ```bash
 <?php